An asymptotic theory for randomly forced discrete nonlinear heat equations: Proof of main results

-\begin{proof}[Proof of Theorem \ref{th:temporal}] The assertion about the existence and uniqueness of the solution to the Anderson model \eqref{heat} with $\sigma(z):=z$ follows from Lemma \ref{lem:first}.
-The solution is nonnegative by Lemma \ref{cor:comparison}.
-Now we prove the claims about the growth of the solution $u$.
+\begin{pf*}{Proof of Theorem \ref{thtemporal}} The assertion about the existence and uniqueness of the solution to the Anderson model \eqref{heat} with $\sigma(z):=z$ follows from Lemma \ref{lemfirst}.
+The solution is non-negative by Lemma \ref{corcomparison}.
+Now we prove the claims about the growth of the solution~$u$.

 It is possible to check that $U_n := \sum_{x\in\Z^d} u_n(x)$ can be written out explicitly as $U_n= U_0\times\prod_{j=1}^n(1+\xi_j)$.
 Since $0<U_0<\infty$, Kolmogorov's strong law of large numbers implies that almost surely,